Please provide your zip code to see plans in your area.

 Medicare Prescription Drug Inflation Rebate Program

-And, since April 2023, Medicare Part B enrollees who use certain medications may have seen reduced cost-sharing/coinsurance for drugs whose prices have increased faster than inflation.11 Thirty-four prescription drugs covered under Medicare Part B now have reduced cost-sharing as a result of the IRA’s Inflation Rebate Program.
-For those drugs, the Medicare Part B coinsurance is 20% of the inflation-adjusted payment amount, so it’s lower than the normal coinsurance amount.
-(Part B-covered drugs are certain drugs that are administered in a medical office by infusion or injection; most drugs are covered under Part D instead, and are not affected by this program.)12
+And, since April 2023, Medicare Part B enrollees who use certain medications may have seen reduced cost-sharing/coinsurance for drugs whose prices have increased faster than inflation.15 As of the third quarter of 2024, there are 64 prescription drugs covered under Medicare Part B that have reduced cost-sharing as a result of the IRA’s Inflation Rebate Program.16 For those drugs, the Medicare Part B coinsurance rate is lower than the 20% that normally applies to services covered under Part B. (Part B-covered drugs are certain drugs that are administered in a medical office by infusion or injection; most drugs are covered under Part D instead, and are not affected by this program.)17

 Medicare drug price negotiation

-In addition to those changes, several provisions of the IRA that reduced costs for many Part D plan buyers in 2023 will continue for 2024 coverage:
+In addition to those changes, several provisions of the IRA that reduced costs for many Part D plan buyers in 2023 continue to benefit Medicare Part D enrollees in 2024 and future years:

 Medicare’s open enrollment period runs from October 15 to December 7.
 If you’re enrolled in Medicare, this is your opportunity to make a change to your Part D coverage, either under a stand-alone Part D plan (PDP) or a Medicare Advantage plan that includes Part D coverage (MA-PD).

-Even if you’re happy with your current drug coverage, it’s worth your while to compare the available options for 2024.
+Even if you’re happy with your current drug coverage, it’s worth your while to compare the available options for the coming year.
 Make sure you know how much your premium will be changing in January and whether your plan will make changes to its cost-sharing or deductibles.
-(For example, the deductible for standard plans is increasing from $505 in 2023 to $545 in 2024.)14
+(For example, the deductible for standard plans is increasing from $545 in 2024 to $590 in 2025.)20

 You’ll also want to understand what your costs might be under the other plans that are available in your area.

-Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
-She has written dozens of opinions and educational pieces about Medicare for medicareresources.org since 2013.
-Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.
+Louise Norris is an individual health insurance broker who has been writing about individual health insurance and Medicare since 2006.
+She has written dozens of opinions and educational pieces about Medicare for medicareresources.org.
+Her analysis is regularly cited by media who cover health reform and by other health insurance experts.
+The views expressed in this article are those of the author and may not reflect those of medicareresources.org, which is owned by Healthinsurance.org, LLC.

 Footnotes